Preprocessing#

 fs (float) – Sampling frequency.

-detection_window (float) – Length of the segment in seconds.
+window_s (float) – Length of the detection window in seconds.
 Default is 1 second.

 freq_band (tuple) – Frequency band to consider for artifact detection (low, high).
 Default is (80, 110).